Transforma logo

 Drivers for the adoption of Bike & Scooter Sharing services

 This section of the report lists some of the drivers behind the rising adoption of Bike & Scooter Sharing (like the additional transportation flexibility it provides users) and claims that local authorities are likely to introduce measures to alleviate congestion and reduce urban pollution.
 For instance, as per the US Department of Transportation, bike sharing is expected to reduce traffic congestion by as much as 4%.
 It explains how micromobility schemes make them a compelling short-term solution for cities looking to reduce congestion or ease the burden on their public transport networks.
+It also explains how bike and scooter sharing is also being increasingly used by e-commerce companies these days.
+For instance, in India, food delivery companies have integrated rental bikes into their delivery operations.

 Regulations